Sayantani Ghosh

-Sayantani Ghosh (born 6 September 1983) is an Indian actress known for her work in Hindi television serials.
-In 2012, she also participated in Bigg Boss 6.
+Sayantani Ghosh (born 6 September 1983) is an Indian model, actress and dancer who primarily works in Hindi television alongside bengali movies.
+Ghosh went on to become one of the popular actress in hindi television after her role as lead in Naaginn – Waadon Ki Agniparikshaa.
+Later in 2012, she also participated in Bigg Boss 6.

 Early life and career

 Sayantani Ghosh won the Miss Calcutta beauty pageant and found roles in Bengali films before obtaining her first television role in 2002, in the Indian soap opera Kumkum – Ek Pyara Sa Bandhan.